 The word posology is derived from the Greek words posos meaning how much and logos meaning science.
 POSOLOGY, FACTORS INFLUENCING DOSE, CALCULATION OF DOSES So posology is a branch of medical science which deals with the dose or quantity of drugs that can be administered to a patient to get the desired pharmacological actions.

-The dose of a drug cannot be fixed rigidly because there are so many factors which influence the doses . these factors are age, condition of the patient, severity of the disease, tolerances both natural and acquired, idiosyncrasy, route of administration, formulation used, drug interactions and rate of eliminations.
+The dose of a drug cannot be fixed rigidly because there are so many factors that influence the doses. these factors are age, condition of the patient, severity of the disease, tolerances both natural and acquired, idiosyncrasy, route of administration, the formulation used, drug interactions, and rate of eliminations.

 FACTORS INFLUENCING DOSE.

 The dose range is usually based on the average requirements of an adult patient.

 The following are some of the factors which influence the dose-

 - AGE– the pharmacokinetics of many drugs changes with age.

 -children and old people need a lesser amount of drugs than the normal adult dose.

 -children can tolerate relatively larger amounts of belladonna, digitalis, and ethanol

 – e,g. hypnotics and tranquilizers which may produce confusion state in them.